curl/everything-curl/cmdline/options.md

 ## Arguments to options

 Not all options are just simple boolean flags that enable or disable features.
-For some of them you need to pass on data, like perhaps a user name or a path to a file.
+For some of them you need to pass on data, like perhaps a username or a path to a file.
 You do this by writing first the option and then the argument, separated with a space.
 Like, for example, if you want to send an arbitrary string of data in an HTTP POST to a server: